 Additional features and controls for Private Regions and Estates

 Estate owners possess a broad array of powers and options for maintaining their Private Regions and shaping them to fit their desired appearance.
 Many of these options can be found in the Second Life Viewer's Region/Estate window.
 For a more exhaustive list of management options such as region rollbacks, covenants, and terraforming tools, see Managing Private Regions.

 Private Region types

 Undeveloped regions are delivered completely empty of objects and ready to be built and shaped to your liking.
 Themed regions contain a ready-made build which has been optimized to get you started on your new land in minutes, and which can be futher modified to your liking.
 All themes are available as Full Regions, and most as Homestead Regions.
-Due to the amount of land capacity they use, themed regions are not available as Openspace Regions.

 The table below explains the different types of Private Regions available for purchase in the Second Life® virtual world.